 • All-inclusive package discount price: with voucher or driving school flyer (stamped by the DS), the all-inclusive package or only the FA course at shown discount price (does only apply if discounted price is stated)!

 • Optional: eye test and passport photos available at an affordable price at our course location (not in Lichtenberg), without booking!

 ▲ Together against Corona:Keep your distance + wear FFP2 mask + hygiene when coughing & sneezing + hand washing

-• Please note that the hygiene rules in accordance with the SARS-CoV-2 containment measures regulation (https://www.berlin.de/corona/massnahmen/verordnung/) are mandatory!
+• Please note that the protection and hygiene rules in accordance with the SARS-CoV-2 Infection Protection Ordinance (https://www.berlin.de/corona/massnahmen/verordnung/) must be strictly adhered to!

-⚠ We recommend wearing a mouth-nose cover, the distance regulation of at least 1.5 meters to other people must not be undercut despite mouth-nose cover (e.g. during breaks) to reduce the risk of infection for yourself and others!
+⚠ In closed rooms there is always an FFP2 mask requirement, the distance regulation of at least 1.5 meters to other people must not be undercut (e.g. during breaks) to reduce the risk of infection for yourself and others!